AllergySnipe/go-auth-api/README.md

 #### Protected API (Auth Middleware):
 - **GET** `/auth/protected`
 - Requires JWT token in the `Authorization` header (by default passed as the time of signing in if using Postman).
+- If not signed in, does not grant access

 Example using `curl` to access a protected route: